The Model 3 is the most popular Tesla vehicle on the market right now. It’s the top-selling electric car in the US this year, bar none.

 Tesla currently has three models in production.

-Covering a range of sizes all the way from four-door up to crossover SUV, the three models come with price tags to match their size, with the Model X the most expensive, and the Model 3 the most affordable.
+Covering a range of sizes from four-door up to crossover SUV, the three models come with price tags to match their size, with the Model X the most expensive, and the Model 3 the most affordable.

 The Model X is the daddy of all Tesla models.